RGBCube/site/site/dump/web/hsts.md

 > Do not do this if you value your browsing history of that site.
 It literally
 > says "Forget This Site", act accordingly.

-These instrucitons are Firefox and Firefox-based browser specific, but the process is same on other browsers.
+These instructions are Firefox and Firefox-based browser specific, but the process is same on other browsers.